adishourya/medm_article/src/sections/introduction.typ

 progress.
 While its practical usage in clinical settings remains limited, researchers and practitioners strive to push the boundaries of what is achievable, carefully refining the technology and exploring their upper bound with each iteration.

+#comment[The current introduction is ok but we need a better flow - start with background and problem statements and then what the research challenges are, why they are still challenges (the research gaps), why the research challenges are significant, then what we propose to solve it (if possible, also indicate why/how our approaches are different from the previous work.
+Then a paragraph about the main contributions of this work, and paper structure. )]

 #coherence[
   - formally present instruct models before referring to it.